gbdrummer/symbiocss/05_interfacing-with-javascript.md

 **If you've been following our News Articles example, you may be wondering "where are all the id's?"**

 `id`s have a place in SymbioCSS, but not for styling. `id`s are meant to provide direct access to a specific DOM element.
 To accomplish this, they are granted a much higher degree of specificity than class or tag selectors.
 However, the amount of extra specificity granted is **arbitrary**.
-As a result they can cause a lot of specificity problems when combined with other types of selectors.
+As a result, `id`s can cause a lot of specificity problems when combined with other types of selectors.
 It is much easier to simply avoid using them for styling.

 Instead, `id`s are the perfect candidate for interfacing with JavaScript.
 For example: